What Is SEO Spam and How to Remove It From WordPress Site?

 - Display Spam Ads And Banners

 Hackers can use a combination of the above tactics on a hacked website.
 Let’s take a look at what each tactic entails:

 Hackers insert keywords like “cheap Gucci shoes” or “buy Viagra” into the existing content of your website.
 Search engines come to think that the content is about “cheap Gucci shoes” or “buy Viagra.”
 They start ranking your content for those keywords.

 2. Spam Link Injection

-If they have access to your customer database, they can start sending emails to promote their product.
+If hackers have access to your site’s database, they will have access to your customer emails.
+They can start sending emails to promote products.
 The email will be sent from your legitimate email address which customers will think is trustworthy.
-Only upon opening it will they be exposed to the hacker’s tricks.
+Customers will end up buying products they’ll never receive.

-Once customers start flagging your emails as spam, mail servers will mark you as spam.
+Customers will lose trust in your business and they’ll start flagging your emails as spam.
+Mail servers will mark you as spam.
 This is hard to recover from and you can lose valuable customers for good.

 To explain what happens to your website when it’s under a spam attack, we’ve taken a real-life example to illustrate.

 In this case, the hacker wants to sell illegal or banned pharmaceutical products online such as Viagra and Cialis through a website called ‘Canada Drugs’.

 They’ve inserted the keywords ‘Viagra and Cialis’ into the top-ranking pages of websites they hacked.
 This is referred to as the black-hat SEO techniques also known as pharma hack, when someone wants to buy these drugs online, these websites ranked.